 This course focuses on communicative fluency activities that require students to interact and speak as much as possible, including games, conversation missions, interviews, role plays, surveys, and presentations.
-With a focus on minimizing teacher talk-time, students are given abundant opportunities to practice using the English language themselves.
-Throughout the course, students will be required to interact with native English speakers inside and outside of the classroom, including guest speakers and members of the Saint Martin's community.
+With a focus on minimizing teacher talk-time, students are given abundant opportunities to ESL levels 1 to 5 as follows: practice using the English language ESL 009A Level 1 themselves.
+Throughout the course, ESL 009B Level 2 students will be required to interact ESL 009C with native English speakers inside and outside of the classroom, including ESL 009D Level 4 guest speakers and members of the Saint ESL 009E Level 5 Martin's community.
 This course is offered at ESL levels 1-5 as follows: